Network Fault Monitoring vs. Network Performance Monitoring

 Every IT administrator knows that users typically complain of two things: the network doesn’t work or it’s slow.
 When your network isn't working, it’s usually because something is down and we can rely on Network Fault Monitoring tools to notify us.
-But where do we start when users complain of poor performance?
-And what tools are available to help us?
-In these situations, Network Performance Monitoring tools might be just what you need.

 Knowledge is power.
 We all know that.
 And when you’re tasked with managing a network, this statement is truer than ever.